Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: Intermediate and complete of the discriminant curve

 \subsection{Complete \carrousel}

 This is obtained by truncating each Puiseux series expansion at the first term which has exponent greater than or equal to the polar rate and where truncation does not affect the topology of $\Delta$.
-By definition, this \carrousel\ refines the $\Delta$-pieces of the intermediate \carrousel\ whose rate is less than the last characteristic exponent of the branch of $\Delta$ they contain.
+By definition, $\Delta$-wedge pieces are not amalgamated, so this \carrousel\ refines the $\Delta$-pieces of the intermediate \carrousel.
 We then amalgamate iteratively any $D$-pieces which do not contain components of $\Delta$.

 We call the result the \emph{complete \carrousel} of $\Delta$.

 The complete \carrousel\ is a refinement of both the plain and the intermediate \carrousels.
 In particular, according to Proposition \ref{prop:curve from carrousel}, its combinatorics determine the topology of the curve $\Delta$.
 In Section \ref{sec:finding remaining polars}, we complete the proof of part \eqref{it:discriminant} of Theorem \ref{th:invariants from geometry} by proving that the outer Lipschitz geometry of $(X,0)$ determines the combinatorics of a complete carrousel section of $\Delta$.